Apache Spark vs. Amazon Redshift: Which is better for big data?

 - With Spark, you can do real-time stream processing, i.e. you get a real-time response to events in your data streams.

-- With Redshift, you can do near-real time batch operations, i.e. you ingest small batches of events from data streams, to then run your analysis to get a response to events.
+- With Redshift, you can do near real-time batch operations, i.e. you ingest small batches of events from data streams, to then run your analysis to get a response to events.

-Spark and Redshift: Data Engineering
+Apache Spark vs Amazon Redshift: Data Engineering

 “In relation to previously existing roles, the data engineering field [is] a superset of business intelligence and data warehousing that brings more elements from software engineering, [and it] integrates the operation of ‘big data’ distributed systems”.